disha-22/disha-22.github.io/_projects/bio.md

 <h6> Highlights </h6>
 > <b>Career Foundations:</b> Got a solid start on the fundamentals of applying big-data computing techniques to drive advances in fighting diseases such as Alzheimer's and cancer.
 <br><br> <b>Featured Speaker:</b> Was selected as one of the presenters in the STEMaway Showcase event featuring top high school students.
 Video embedded below.
 <br><br> <b>Community Contributions:</b> Used the knowledge from this internship to create a workshop to introduce the fundamentals of Bioinformatics and Data Science to High School students.
-Currently working on converting the workshop to a e-workshop (https://beginnerbioinformatics.com)
+Currently working on scaling the workshop to an <a  href="https://beginnerbioinformatics.com"> e-workshop. </a>

 <h6> Soft Skills </h6>
 > Teamwork, Technical Presentation, Reading Scientific Papers, Self-Assessment, Time and Task Management, Troubleshooting